+Welcome to Winemaking 101!
 We have been making wine for ten thousand years.
 For much of that time, winemaking has played an outsized role in our lives.
 It has been an economic engine since before the Roman Empire and an essential part of many religions.
 Today, dozens of countries make wine on a commercial scale, and the demand for the drink keeps rising.

 So, how’s a wine made?
 And what’s the difference between an eight-dollar bottle of wine and one that runs for a few hundred?

 It all starts in the vineyard; a ton of grapes can cost a few hundred dollars or several thousand depending on the grapes.
-At it’s most basic, quality is measured in Brix (sugar), pH (acidity) and phenolic maturity (ripeness of the skins).
+At its most basic, quality is measured in Brix (sugar), pH (acidity), and phenolic maturity (ripeness of the skins).
 A winemaker is seeking grapes that will produce delicious and complex wines.

-In either case, when the time is right, the winemaker will call to harvest and the race to make wine begins.
+In either case, when the time is right, the winemaker will call to harvest, and the race to make wine begins.

-The grapes then will pass through a crusher-destemmer machine and pumped into fermentation vats.
-The winemaker can then choose to leave the grapes to sit for a while, leaching color and tannins before fermentation or go directly into the winemaking process.
-The resulting grape juice is called the must
+The grapes then will pass through a crusher-de-stemmer machine and be pumped into fermentation vats.
+The winemaker can then choose to leave the grapes to sit for a while, leaching color and tannins before fermentation, or go directly into the winemaking process.
+The resulting grape juice is called the must.

 The reaction also generates quite an amount of heat but fermenting grape juice is more than letting it sit around, especially when making red wine; you must continuously punch down the cap that forms from the grape skins.

 Closely monitoring the must weight tells the winemaker how much alcohol has been transformed and how much sugar is left.
 Once the sugars have fermented out, the wine moves on.

 For whites, it is entirely optional.
-Have you ever tried those buttery, creamy and coating wines made from Chardonnay?
+Have you ever tried those buttery, creamy, and coating wines made from Chardonnay?
 They’ve experienced malolactic fermentation, which in the trade we call “Malo” for short.
 It may take months for Malo to complete.